List of Shameless (American TV series) characters: Ian Gallagher

 In season 9, Ian is released from jail after making bail, although he faces years in prison for his actions.
 His behavior continues to be erratic, but after realizing how out-of-control his life and the movement have become, he goes back on his meds and takes responsibility for his actions, ultimately leading him to plead not guilty by reason of insanity.
 Ian is sentenced to two years in prison in the end and is seen off by Carl, Lip, Liam, Kev, and V after Fiona fails to show up to drive him to prison.
 In prison, Ian is shocked to discover that his new cellmate is Mickey and the two resume their relationship.
 He is visited by Fiona in the finale, where they share a heartfelt reunion and she tells him of what's been going on in his absence.
 She soon reveals her desire to make a fresh start and he encourages it.
 In the end, he spots the plane Fiona is in and smiles, silently wishing his sister well.

 During season 10, Ian continues his relationship with Mickey, but they have problems due to the stress of jail and Ian's impending parole hearing.
 They make amends when Mickey smuggles a burner phone in jail for Ian to meet his nephew Freddie.
 Ian is later released on parole and is assigned to an eccentric and corrupt officer.
 Despite mixed feelings on his return, Ian is welcomed home with a party thrown by his friends and family.
 In the season finale, Ian and Mickey attempt to get married, only to have Terry burn down their wedding venue.
 Ian's friends and family come together to plan a new ceremony on short notice at a polka hall owned by an old flame of Frank's.
 Though Terry again tries to interrupt, Ian's former Gay Jesus followers step in to keep Terry from succeeding.
 Ian and Mickey are married and drive off to their honeymoon in a Mercedes owned by Frank's ex Faye.
 Terry shoots up their honeymoon suite, though neither Ian or Mickey is hurt.

 In Season 11, Ian tries to have a "normal" life with Mickey.
 They move to the West side of Chicago, where the two of them struggle to meet new friends and adapt to the peaceful, quiet life of the neighborhood.
+After Terry is accidentally paralyzed by Liam, he is murdered by a nun that Ian and Mickey had hired to be his caretaker who is implied to be a serial killer.